tahoe-lafs/tahoe-lafs/docs/about.rst

 mitigate these risks.

-What we mean by "security" is something different.  *The service provider never has the ability to read or modify your data in the first place -- never.* If you use Tahoe-LAFS, then all of the threats described above are non-issues to you.
+What we mean by "security" is something different.  *The service provider never has the ability to read or modify your data in the first place—never.*
+If you use Tahoe-LAFS, then all of the threats described above are non-issues to you.
 Not only is it easy and inexpensive for the service provider to maintain the security of your data, but in fact they couldn't violate its security if they tried.
 This is what we call *provider-independent security*.

 This guarantee is integrated naturally into the Tahoe-LAFS storage system and doesn't require you to perform a manual pre-encryption step or cumbersome key management.
-(After all, having to do cumbersome manual operations when storing or accessing your data would nullify one of the primary benefits of using cloud storage in the first place -- convenience.)
+(After all, having to do cumbersome manual operations when storing or accessing your data would nullify one of the primary benefits of using cloud storage in the first place—convenience.)

 Here's how it works: